19TH INTERNATIONAL CONFERENCE ON NATIVE AND NON-NATIVE ACCENTS OF ENGLISH

 ACCOMMODATION

-We recommend the University Conference Centre - please go to Registration Form (available below) to book a room.
+We recommend the University Conference Centre - please go to Registration Form (available below in early autumn) to book a room.

 Intellectual Property Rights are reserved under the Creative Commons Attribution-Non Commercial license (source)